innotrade/enapso-graphdb-admin/README.md

   });
 ```

-## List all repositories configured in your GraphDB instance
+## List all Repositories operated in a GraphDB Instance

-Get details of all repsoitory of the GraphDB running on your localHost
+Get details of all repositories of the GraphDB repositories operated on the connected host:

 ```javascript
 graphDBEndpoint
   .getRepositories()